algogz/questions/q/acloud-saa-test3.md

 ### Question 27:

+You've been tasked with architecting a highly available application.
+After building the initial environment, you've discovered that your current security group configuration does not include a port you need for certain traffic.
+After adding the port to the appropriate security group, how long will it take for your changes to take effect, allowing your application to function correctly?

 - A. It usually takes a couple of minutes for these changes to take effect.
 - B. Changes to a security group take effect as soon as they are saved.